 Diners who were familiar with Saturn’s bright blue walls, white banquettes and retro diner decor will be surprised to see the space transformed into a traditional sit-down restaurant.
 The menu offers charbroiled kebabs, served as skewers or in a flatbread sandwich, Persian dishes like ghorme sabzi and fesenjoon, salads, soups and appetizers.
 Prices range from $7-$16 for lunch, a few dollars more for some dishes at dinner.
 For now, Alborz is open between 11:30 a.m.-10 p.m., daily, but Shokri said hours may change in the coming months as they adjust to business in the area.
 Alborz, 2175 Allston Way (at Oxford Street), Berkeley

-A&W IN BERKELEY Looks like Berkeley will get its first A&W fast food restaurant when Chevron finishes construction on the corner of Telegraph and Ashby avenues.
+A&W IN BERKELEY Looks like Berkeley will get its first A&W fast food restaurant in years, when Chevron finishes construction on the corner of Telegraph and Ashby avenues.
+(Some may remember Berkeley had an A&W drive-in at 2366 San Pablo Ave., built in 1964).
 Whether you’re a fan of its root beer, hot dogs and the chain’s other “All American food,” can we all agree that this location will be far less charming and lovably weird than the standalone A&W hut in San Rafael?
 Diners will find this branch in a gray, utilitarian building connected to Chevron’s ExtraMile convenience store.
 Last year, the 101-year-old company said it was focusing on freestanding restaurants, but it appears that its definition of freestanding includes those connected to convenience stores and gas stations.

 GET TRUCKIN’ On Feb.
 18, from 3-5 p.m., the Oakland branch of Main Street Launch, a nonprofit that works with small business owners, is hosting a free workshop with Off the Grid for up-and-coming entrepreneurs looking to start a mobile food business.
 Industry experts, including veteran food truck vendors, will be on hand to discuss permitting, financial planning and other information that new mobile food business owners will need to know.
 The workshop is free, but registration is required.
 Main Street Launch, 2101 Webster St., suite 1200, (between 21st and 22nd streets), Oakland